Claiborne P. Deming: Philanthropy

 Deming served as president of the El Dorado Education Foundation.
 He was a member of the Arkansas State Board of Education from September 1999 to June 2002.

 Deming serves as a member of the Tulane Law School Dean's Advisory Board and member of the Business School Council for A. B. Freeman School of Business at Tulane University.
-He serves on the board of directors of the Jefferson Scholars Foundation at the University of Virginia.
+He serves on the board of directors of the Jefferson Scholarship at the University of Virginia.
 Additionally, he serves on the Board of Trust of Vanderbilt University.
 As of 2015, he is one of the largest donors to the university, having donated US$25,000 or above.

 Deming and his wife have donated US$10,000 to the Aspen Institute.

 Personal life

 With his wife Elaine, he resides in El Dorado, Arkansas.